- Why Process Safety Management Was Developed

 Proper Use of Labels and Signs in the PSM Standard

-Using labels and signs is essential for conveying information concerning chemicals, storage containers, and other key items in the process safety management system.
+Using labels and signs is essential for conveying information concerning chemicals, storage containers, and other key items in the PSM system.
 The labels and signs are to be placed directly on the containers or areas where potentially dangerous chemicals are used.
 This ensures that everyone who works with or around these chemicals is aware of the risks involved.